 Certified Coder Education Requirements and Career Information

 Learn about the education and preparation needed to become a certified coder.
-Get a quick view of the requirements, as well as details about professional certification, employment outlook and salary statistics to find out if this is the career for you.
+Get a quick view of the requirements, as well as details about education options, professional certification, and employment outlook to find out if this is the career for you.

 Coders are administrative workers in the health care industry who review patient medical care files and assign codes to each procedure for insurance billing purposes.
-A certificate in medical coding is usually the only requirement to become a coder, but coders may earn professional certification from an accredited medical coding organization.
-This professional certification is likely to enhance these professionals' job opportunities and skillsets.
+A certificate in medical coding is usually the only requirement to become a coder, but associate's degree programs are also available.
+Coders may earn professional certification from an accredited medical coding organization.
+This professional certification could enhance job opportunities for coders.